The U.S. Supreme Court has agreed to halt enforcement of federal carbon dioxide regulations until legal challenges to the rule are resolved.

 The stay issued Tuesday evening is a blow to President Barack Obama’s Clean Power Plan, which sets individual carbon dioxide reduction goals for each state.

 Kentucky is one of 29 states and state agencies challenging the legality of the regulations.
 That lawsuit is still pending in the U.S. Court of Appeals for the D.C.
-Circuit, but the Supreme Court decision will effectively block the implementation of the rule until the lower court rules.
+Circuit, but the Supreme Court decision will effectively block the implementation of the rule until the lower court acts.